velvetkevorkian/enterprise/design_enterprise_report.md

 ###Competitor/Collaborator Analysis
 While the creative technology industry is relatively small, many of the people working in the field are quite accessible.
 While many work within agencies, and thus go uncredited, there are enough influential freelancers with online presences that it is possible to get a flavour of how they brand themselves publicly.
-As this selection of online portfolios shows, there are a number of different approaches one can take.
+As this selection of online portfolios shows, there are a number of different approaches one can take to telling the story of who you are and what you do.

 Of these five examples, three use their name and personality as their main brand.
 One brands themselves differently, then explains that it does represent him alone, while the final one uses a studio name, although my understanding is that it is a single person operation.

+####Brendan Dawes
+Brendan Dawes is one of the best known figures in the creative technology space, having written several books on interaction design and innovative uses of Flash.
+He was creative director at the digital agency Magnetic North before going freelance.
+His brief introduction is an effective summary of what he does:

+>Brendan Dawes is a designer and artist exploring the interaction of objects, people, technology and art using an eclectic mix of digital and analog materials, for himself and for clients around the globe.
+(Dawes, date unknown)

+This no-nonsense approach mirrors Dawes' straightforward personal style, evident in his talks and writings (e.g. Dawes, 2007).

 ###Case study: Quartic Llama
-[Quartic Llama](http://quarticllama.com/) are a Dundee-based games studio, founded in 2012 by graduates from the University of Abertay.
+Quartic Llama are a Dundee-based games studio, founded in 2012 by graduates from the University of Abertay.
 In addition to their, for lack of a better term, "normal" games development work, they also collaborate extensively with cultural organisations, creating games and experiences.
-I first came across them when their piece [*100,000 Lux*](http://www.northeastofnorth.com/?event=100000-lux) was featured as part of Dundee's 2012 NEoN festival.
+I first came across them when their piece *100,000 Lux* was featured as part of Dundee's 2012 NEoN festival.
 A site specific performance using the coloured lighting on one of Abertay University's main buildings, combined with a striking soundtrack derived from solar observations, *100,000 Lux* marked Quartic Llama out as not your average game developer.
 Their collaboration with the National Theatre of Scotland, *Other*, is a location based augmented reality experience set in the streets of Dundee.
 At first glance it has little in common with either regular games or a piece like *100,000 Lux*, but after talking with Malath Abbas, an artist, designer and one of the founders of Quartic Llama, it's easier to pull together the threads running through their work.

 The identity that Quartic Llama present on their website is actually quite enigmatic.
 According to Malath, this is a deliberate ploy to draw people in.
 For him, crafting an image is all about telling a story.